vimcar/frontend-challenge-2018/README.md

 ## Implementation details

 To validate that there are enough items in stock, you should use the backend.
-Since we haven't implemented one, you can mock the API client side.
+We implemented a mock for `fetch`.
+You may use it in your implementation.
+It's located in [the `/api/mock.js` module](https://github.com/vimcar/frontend-challenge/tree/master/api/mock.js).

 The API specification can be found [here](https://github.com/vimcar/frontend-challenge/tree/master/api.swagger.yml).
 You can use the online [Swagger editor](http://editor.swagger.io/) to view it.